mikiw/eth-node-handshake/README.md

 ```

 TODO for the future:
-- Geth, erigon nodes are working fine but some of them aren't, check which of them aren't and debug why is that
+- Geth and erigon nodes are working fine but some of them aren't, check which of them aren't and debug why is that
-- Add more tests
+- Add more unit tests and some integration tests
 - Improve code structure to handle different versions of the protocol
 - Sometimes first handshake works but the second doesn't, debug why is that